mukkino/Find-WebLinks/README.md

 .\Find-WebLinks.ps1 "https://www.bbc.co.uk/news" "*" "all-links.txt" New Url -LogCsv "run-log.csv"
 ```

-### The script finds fewer links than the browser
+### The script finds fewer links than a browser

 That is expected on modern sites that rely on JavaScript.
 Find-WebLinks does not execute JavaScript, click buttons, scroll pages, accept cookie banners, or wait for React, Vue, Angular, or other client-side frameworks to build the page.

 ### Maintenance skipped a huge file

-By default, maintenance operations such as deduplication and sorting are protected by a 1 GB safety limit.
+Maintenance operations such as deduplication and sorting are protected by a default 1 GB safety limit.

-To override it:
+Override it with:

 ```powershell
 -MaintenanceLargeFileLimitMB 0